FBI's No. 2 official McCabe, blasted by Trump, steps down

 Republicans have seized on text messages exchanged between the two as evidence of bias.
 In those texts, they called Trump an “idiot” and a “loathsome human.”
 Mueller removed Strzok from his team after learning of the texts last summer, and he was reassigned to another post.
 Page left the investigatory team after her 45-day detail ended in July.

-Reporting by Sarah N. Lynch; Additional reporting by Doina Chiacu and Karen Freifeld; Editing by Will Dunham
+Reporting by Sarah N. Lynch; Additional reporting by Doina Chiacu and Karen Freifeld; Editing by Will Dunham and Peter Cooney